-To check whether regression makes a good fit, a measure is the coefficient of determination that is and for regression to be considered useful, we require $\mathbb{R}^2$ to be close to 1.
+A measure to check the goodness of fit by regression is the coefficient of determination that is and for regression to be considered useful, we require $R^2$ to be close to 1.

 $$R^2 = 1 - E{RSE}$$

 Remember that for best generalization, we should adjust the complexity of our learner model to the complexity of the data.
 In polynomial regression, the complexity parameter is the order of the fitted polynomial, and therefore we need to find a way to choose the best order that minimizes the generalization error, that is, tune the complexity of the model to best fit the complexity of the function inherent in the data.